ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Benchmark Details

 \subsection{Features}

-\textbf{Real-world security database} Although the tenant is for a fictional company, the log data we use is from real-world tenant environments.
+\textit{Real-world security database.} Although the tenant is for a fictional company, the log data we use is from real-world tenant environments.
 Our database consists of security log data, and the volume of the database is much bigger than previous works~\cite{yang2023intercode, yu2018spider}.
+We further note that it is extremely challenging to acquire actual client data for research, and it is nearly impossible to open-source such data.
+The dataset we are releasing is rare: a tenant built for a fictional company with many properties similar to real-world customer tenants.

+\textit{Real-world attacks.} The attacks are complete replications of real-world kill chains used against Azure clients.
+All of them actually occurred and are well documented in cybersecurity news and blogs.
+For example, Incident 5 is a simulation of \href{https://www.microsoft.com/en-us/security/security-insider/threat-landscape/manatee-tempest}{``Manatee Tempest Ransomware" (2021)}, and Incident 134 covers the \href{https://www.microsoft.com/en-us/security/business/security-101/what-is-business-email-compromise-bec}{``BEC and Account Take-over" (2024)} attack.

-\textbf{Require multi-hop data exploration and analysis.} Our questions are constructed so that the agent has to interact with the database to reach the final answer, utilizing new information gained to continue the investigation.
+\textit{Require multi-hop data exploration and analysis.} Our questions are constructed so that the agent has to interact with the database to reach the final answer, utilizing new information gained to continue the investigation.

-\textbf{Domain Specific} Our benchmark is built on security log data.
+\textit{Domain Specific.} Our benchmark is built on security log data.
 So it requires the agent to have a strong knowledge in the security domain to understand the data and conduct meaningful reasoning.

-\textbf{Fine-grained Rewards} The decayed reward calculation adopted from RL allows us to evaluate agents' performances with greater granularity, instead of only success and failures.
+\textit{Fine-grained Rewards.} The decayed reward calculation adopted from RL allows us to evaluate agents' performances with greater granularity, instead of only success and failures.
 This metric also enables better evaluation of the intermediate steps.

+\textit{Can Transfer to other clouds.} Our question generation method only assumes: Incident/alert logs from which to build an alert–entity graph and a correlated raw-log store queryable by the agent.
+Both are standard across SIEMs: \textit{Azure}: directly matches our released environment; other Azure tenants can instantiate the same pipeline privately. \textit{Google Cloud}: Log Analytics for centralized logs + alert investigation graphs. \textit{AWS}: Amazon Detective’s behavior graph + Security Lake for centralized raw logs.